cs4241-20a/a1-gettingstarted/README.md

 ### Design Achievements
 - **Used various fonts from Google Fonts**
     Roboto is used as the primary font and Cedarville Cursive and Abril Fatface are used as secondary fonts for when my name shuffles through fonts.
+- **Padding to make the site more breathable and have a responsive UI**
+    Padding on the top, left, and right makes the site nicer to read.
+This involved the `min()` function as well as exact margins and `margin: auto`, especially to make the UI responsive.
 - **Emoji used for displaying skill level**
-    Rather than just using text, the face on an emoji is used to show my proficiency at a particular skill.
-This seems to be a popular kind of design decision among "hip" sites nowadays.
+    Rather than just using text, the face on an emoji is used to indicate my proficiency at a particular skill.
+This seems to be a popular kind of design decision among "hip" sites nowadays, so while this wasn't really _hard_ to do, it does keep my site trendy.
-- **Padding to make the site more breathable**
-    Padding on the top, left, and right makes the site nicer to read.